hackclub/hackclub/workshops/weather_app/README.md

 });
 ```

-In the above function the input of the user is stored in the `const Input`.
+In the above function, the input of the user is stored in the `const Input`.
 After the user presses enter(whose keycode is `13`) we would send the value
 to the new function `getWeather` which we will create to get the weather details from the API.

-Also we store the date in a `const date` using the `moment.js` format mentioned in the docs.
+Also, we store the date in a `const date` using the `moment.js` format mentioned in the docs.

-Since, we had set the `display:none` initially in `main-weather` class in `css`, so for multiple queries to be answered we add the last line to make
+Since we had set the `display: none` initially in `main-weather` class in `CSS`, so for multiple queries to be answered we add the last line to make
-the `display:block` otherwise after one query we won't be able to see further details.
+the `display: block` otherwise after one query we won't be able to see further details.

 Now we will create the `getWeather` function to get the details from the API.
 ```js